TsekaLuk/Nebutra-Sailor/README.md

     AI-native startup committed to incubating the next generation of unicorn products<br />
     Pioneering <strong>Vibe-Coding</strong> — AI Agents × Automated Workflows × Human Creativity
   </p>
+  <p align="center">Technology can be copied and products imitated; a deep understanding of change is the only reliable moat.</p>
 </div>

 <br />